logicalclocks/hops-util-py/README.rst

     :scale: 75 %
     :figclass: align-center

-The good news is that all you will need to do to get started is to move your code inside a function, see the code snippet below.
-You need to define a function (we called the function *train*, but it can have any name) - and the code inside the function will get run on Executors (containers).
-To invoke that function (*train*) from the Driver (the main part of your Python program), you just use the Experiment API in hopsml.
-You can launch a single Executor with *experiment.launch(<fn_name>)*.
-Other possible ways to call *train* on many Executors are *experiment.grid_search(<fn_name>)* for hyperparameter optimization, and *experiment.collective_all_reduce(<fn_name>)* for distributed training.
+The good news is that all you will need to do to get started is to move your code inside a function.
+In the code snippet below, the Executor code is on lines 1-3 and the Driver code is on lines 5-7.
+For the Executor, you define a function (e.g., *train*, but the function can have any name).
+The code in the function will get run on Executors (containers).
+To invoke the Executor function (*train*) from the Driver (the main part of your Python program), you use the Experiment API.
+Launch a single Executor with *experiment.launch(<fn_name>)*.
+Launch many Executors with *experiment.grid_search(<fn_name>)* for hyperparameter optimization, and *experiment.collective_all_reduce(<fn_name>)* for distributed training.

 .. code-block:: python